 Tip 2: Know your cheats – healthy doesn’t need to be complicated

 These little quick fixes can help you to prepare a nutritious meal in just minutes and yes you can eat while your baby is feeding or sleeping in your arms.
-Now let me preface this by saying of course these are a slight compromise on the fresh alternative but most mums with little bubs will tell you there really isn’t often time for chopping, peeling and preparing fresh ingredients.
+Now let me preface this by saying of course these are a slight compromise on the fresh alternative but most mums with little bubs will tell you there really isn’t often a time for chopping, peeling and preparing fresh ingredients.

 - Easy carbs and fibre: Microwave brown rice, tinned lentils/beans, good quality bread.